r3n4ive/ctf-wp/0ctf17-Baby-Heap-2017/README.md

 ## exploit

 - Leak: If there are 3 adjacent chunks, we can change the size field of 2nd chunk by overflow 1st chunk.
-Then we dump 2nd chunk will dump the content of 3rd chunk too.If 3rd chunk is a small bins chunk and is free, we will get a add of $main\_arena+x$.
+Then we dump 2nd chunk will dump the content of 3rd chunk too.If 3rd chunk is a small bins chunk and is free, we will get a add of `main_arena+x`.
 - Exploit: fasten attack+one_gadget+malloc_hook.

 ```python